apollo

 How to manage the interaction:

-Although there is a possible interaction between thalidoamide and Methocel 50 mg Injection, you can take these medicines together if prescribed by your doctor.
-However, if you experience any symptoms such as chest pain, difficulty breathing, coughing up blood, sudden loss of vision, and/or pain, redness or swelling in an arm or leg, consult your doctor.
-Do not stop using any medications without consulting to a doctor.
+Although there is a possible interaction between clozapine and Methocel 50 mg Injection, you can take these medicines together if prescribed by a doctor.
+However, if you experience any symptoms such as fever, chills, diarrhea, sore throat, muscle aches, shortness of breath, weight loss, red or inflamed skin, and pain or burning during urination, consult a doctor.
+Do not stop using any medications without consulting a doctor.

 How does the drug interact with Methocel 50 mg Injection: